Great Seal > Mottoes > Patriot

 Patriots honor the Father of their country and protect their fatherland (homeland).
 A disregard for America's physical environment is unpatriotic.

-To a committee of Roman Catholics – "As mankind become more liberal, they will be more apt to allow, that all those, who conduct themselves as worthy members of the community are equally entitled to the protection of civil government.
-I ever hope to see America among the foremost nations in examples of justice and liberality."
+"As mankind become more liberal, they will be more apt to allow, that all those, who conduct themselves as worthy members of the community are equally entitled to the protection of civil government.
+I ever hope to see America among the foremost nations in examples of justice and liberality." – President Washington to a committee of Roman Catholics (March 1790)

-To the Hebrew Congregations of Savannah, Georgia – "I rejoice that a spirit of liberality and philanthropy is much more prevalent than it formerly was among the enlightened nations of the earth."
+"I rejoice that a spirit of liberality and philanthropy is much more prevalent than it formerly was among the enlightened nations of the earth..." – President Washington to Hebrew Congregations (May 1790)